vvainola/rlc2ss/README.md

 - Current controlled current source (F)
 - Voltage controlled current source (G)
 - Current controlled voltage source (H)
+- Switch (S).
+All 2^n combinations of switches are created.

 - Mutual inductance (K).
 Mutual inductances have to be given after all other components in the netlist.
 The syntax is K{name} {inductor 1 name} {inductor 2 name}